 The West Highland Way is not a particularly challenging trail.
 That being said, it should also not be underestimated!
 For the experienced hikers, there will only be a few sections that will (slightly) strain your endurance, especially when walking the trail with a large backpack.
 For those of you new to long-distance hiking, I suggest you simply take it slow and let the circumstances of your trip decide whether to push yourself or not.

 There are two ways to walk the trail; from Milngavie to Fort William (South to North) and alternatively from Fort William to Milngavie (North to South).
 Both starting and ending points are very easily reached by train, car or buses.
 Want my advice?
 Start in Milngavie.
 The scenery just gets wilder as you walk further North, providing an ever-increasing crescendo of sights, challenges and elevation!

 Milngavie itself has a few options in the way of stores and accomodation, but its proximity to Glasgow ensures there’s plenty to choose from.
 Fort William has, in spite of it being a rather small town, a good selection of stores, hotels, hostels, B&B’s and inns available.
 There’s also a campsite located a little way up Glen Nevis, if you don’t mind walking three kilometres to get there.

 When should I go?

 It usually takes most walkers around 6-8 days to walk the West Highland Way.
-Depending on the season, you will either encounter lots of other walkers and fully booked accomodation in summer, or rarely another soul and even some closed facilities during winter.
+Depending on the season, you will either encounter lots of other walkers and fully booked accommodation in summer –or rarely another soul and some closed facilities during winter.
 Overall, May and October are usually cited as being relatively dry and (mostly) midge-free and therefore great months to walk the Way.